TheGeekMax/Project-Lazy/README.md

  #### 1 - [center tile](https://imgur.com/vkg9VU8):

- center tile is the tile that will be in the background, need to don't have any transparent background.
+ center tile is the tile that will be in the background, need to don't have any transparent pixels.

  #### 2 - [corner tile](https://imgur.com/NAl5y3p):